 the bounds of the polar landscape, as well as an entrance which led to the inner Earth.
 Bernard believed that the phenomena of unidentified flying objects are evidence of the technology of other life forms but that they do not originate from outer

-space but in fact from the hidden territoiries of the inner Earth.
+space but in fact from the hidden territories of the inner Earth.
 This is an example of the recurring theme, of the claims made that the government is complicit, with alien groups, concerning the existence of subterranean bases and high technology.

-Bernard's book The Hollow Earth is an excellent source for studying the idea of an inner Earth.
+Bernard's book The Hollow Earth is an excellent source for studying the idea of an Inner Earth.
 In his dedication within the text, Bernard

 quotes Byrd: "The Greatest Geographical Discovery in Human History - That enchanted Continent in the Sky, Land of Everlasting Mystery! - I'd like to see that land beyond the (North) Pole.
 That area beyond the Pole is the Center of the Great Unknown"